nfaltir/Dataxplorer/README.md

 On average quick data exploration like this will take a couple of mintues or even hours.
 This app generates a quick summary of the information you need before diving deeper into the data 🙃

-if you cloned the repo you can use test file in project root `books.csv`
+if you cloned the repo you can use test file in project root `banks.csv`

 Happy Coding!